denwilliams/slack-fly/README.md

 A TypeScript Node.js application that watches designated Slack channels and generates daily digests with summaries, action items, and sentiment analysis using OpenAI API.

+> [!NOTE]
+> Part of a set of projects exploring different agentic coding AI tools.
+Not likely to be maintained but code is free to use if helpful.

 ## Features

 - 🔍 **Real-time monitoring** of designated Slack channels